-If you work from home, your home office will need cleaning thoroughly once a week to remain a clutter-free, hygienic haven of production.
-And even if you don't, home office accessories, whether your keyboard or chair, will all be subject to spills that need mopping up.
-In this guide to cleaning a home office we take you through everything from cleaning a phone to the desk – and even highlight a few gross-out germ-growing havens you might not have thought about.
+And aside from the fact that we should all be keeping on top of our cleaning at the moment, keeping your workspace decluttered can help boost productivity.
+In this guide to cleaning a home office, we take you through everything from cleaning a phone to the desk – and even highlight a few gross-out germ-growing havens you might not have thought about.
 You're welcome.

 1. How to clean a home office desk

-Clearing it as much as possible, wipe it over with a dampened cloth and an anti-bacterial spray.
-You can use a shop bought cleaning product (see our list of the best 50 cleaning products to find one that suits) or simply use a combination of one part water and one part white vinegar, which is effective at getting rid of household germs (use our guide to find more germ-killing solutions).
+- Clearing it as much as possible, wipe it over with a dampened cloth and an anti-bacterial spray.
+You can use a shop bought cleaning product or simply use a combination of one part water and one part white vinegar, which is effective at getting rid of household germs (use our guide to find more germ-killing solutions).

 2. Organise a home office desk to stay clutter-free